26 Best Movies to learn Japanese in 2026

 Those who love animation and spiritism should watch this film.
 After seeing her parents turn into pigs, a young girl fights for survival in the spirits’ world.

-Although some people may find the film’s narrative unsettling, it is one of the best fables to ever come from the land of the rising sun.
+Although some may find the film’s narrative unsettling, it is one of the best fables ever from Japan.
 This is why it won the 2001 Academic Awards for Best Animation.

 The film has plenty of easy-to-understand vocabulary and illustrative patterns of speech.
 In addition, the dialogues help enhance your articulation, intonation, and vernacular tongue.